ReSurfEMG/ReSurfEMG/README.md

 Candace Makeda Moore ( 📫 c.moore@esciencecenter.nl) to discuss any
 questions on data configuration for your datasets.

+### Configuring (to work with your data)

+In order to preprocess and/or to train  models the code needs to be able to locate the raw data you want it to find.

+There are several ways to specify the location of the following
+directories:

+-   **root_emg_directory:** Special directory.
+The rest of the directory layout can be derived from its location.
+-   **preprocessed:** The directory that will be used by preprocessing code to output to.
+-   **models:** The directory to output trained models to.

+You can store this information persistently in several locations.

+1. In the same directory where you run the script (or the notebook).
+    Eg. `./config.json`.
+2. In home directory, eg. `~/.resurfemg/config.json`.
+3. In global directory, eg `/etc/resurfemg/config.json`.

+This file can have this or similar contents:

+    {

+        'root_emg_directory': '/mnt/data',
+        'preprocessed': '/mnt/data/preprocessed',
+        'models': '/mnt/data/models',
+        'output': '/mnt/data/output',
+    }

+The file is read as follows: if the files specifies `root_emg_directory` directory, then the missing entires are assumed to be relative to the root.
+You don't need to specify the root entry, if you specify all other entires.

 ### Test data

 You can get test data by extracting it from the Docker image like